-

 - Signature date on or after the November 13, 2024 Administrative Rule notice date for Innovation Grants

-- Length of the agreement/contract (must be for a minimum of 6 years)
+- Length of the contract/agreement (must be for a minimum of three years)

 - For the transferor – the total cost of providing the service/duty to the county, municipality, or tribe transferring the service/duty, in the calendar year prior to the transfer.
-Note: The total cost includes the cost of wages, fringe benefits, training, and equipment of providing the service/duty.
+Note: The total cost includes, but is not limited to, the cost of wages, fringe benefits, training, and equipment of providing the service/duty.

 - Amount the transferor will pay to the transferee for the length of the agreement/contract